mottaquikarim/pycontent/content/topics/data_viz.md

 #### Grouped Bar Chart

 Just like with boxplots, you can add a second categorical variable into the mix by passing it to the `hue` parameter.
-This ultimately outputs groups of bars, where each category is a group and the variable passed to `hue` is the sub-category within each group of bars.
+In doing so, the grouped bar chart allows you to compare the sub-categories as well as the main categories.
+This is best explained visually.

 In the following example, we'll graph the median `imdbRating` of thriller and horror movies made in the top 3 movie-producing countries.
 This will ultimately output three groups of two bars each.